Real Green Living

 Co-op cooking saves time and money at every step: When planning and shopping, purchasing for a single meal in quantity is less complicated than purchasing for a week of different meals.
 It saves time in the evenings, when families don’t have to cook after work and can instead spend more time talking to and enjoying each other.
 And it saves clean-up time, since the kitchen only gets really messy on the night when the meal is cooked there.

 Co-op cooking also saves money.
-On the Oberlin campus, students have found they can recoup more than $2,000 a year by cooking cooperatively rather than eating in the dining halls.
+On the Oberlin campus, students save $4,000 a year by cooking cooperatively rather than eating in the dining halls.
 Ruthann Betz Essinger estimates that she saves 25 percent at the supermarket compared to cooking all of her family’s meals herself.
-And Amy Seiden at Bobolink says the members manage to eat a delicious lunch and dinner for just $6 per person, per day.
+And Amy Seiden at Bobolink, a food co-op at Dancing Rabbit Ecovillage in Missouri, says the members manage to eat a delicious lunch and dinner for just $6 per person per day.
 In addition to purchasing fewer ingredients, families in cooking co-ops can save money by purchasing food on sale or in bulk for the one meal they plan to make in quantity.

 By rotating the planning of meals among a large group of households, each with their own favorites recipes and food traditions, cooking co-ops also enjoy a much greater variety of food than isolated families cooking for themselves.